uw-engineering/laravel-redis-sentinel-drivers/README.md

 A developer may use a standalone Redis server in their local environment, while production environments operate a Redis Sentinel set of servers.

+This repo is a re-published version of devnicolas1/laravel-redis-sentinel-drivers:^2.8 The devnicolas1/laravel-redis-sentinel-drivers repo is port [`monospice/laravel-redis-sentinel-drivers`](https://github.com/monospice/laravel-redis-sentinel-drivers).
+We no longer can find the devnicolas1 version.
+Please try testing out [`Namoshek/laravel-redis-sentinel-drivers`](https://github.com/Namoshek/laravel-redis-sentinel), which appears to be a new alternative.

 Contents
 --------